Be11aMer/cddbs-research/blog-series/01-architecture-and-threat-model.md

 ## What is CDDBS?

-CDDBS — the Counter-Disinformation Database Briefing System — is an open-source intelligence analysis platform that detects disinformation narratives in media outlets and social media accounts.
+CDDBS — the Cyber Disinformation Detection Briefing System — is an open-source intelligence analysis platform that detects disinformation narratives in media outlets and social media accounts.
 It ingests articles from the web, runs them through a structured LLM analysis pipeline, scores the output for quality, and matches it against a database of 18 known disinformation narratives.

 The result is a professional intelligence briefing — the kind an analyst at a think tank or government agency would write — produced in under a minute.